SixPraxis/ValheimSaveEditor/README.md

 # ValheimSaveEditor
 Allows modification of the values inside a Valheim character save file.
 Make sure the game is closed, open your character's fch file, make modifications, and save.
 A backup of your original save file is made when you save, it'll be in the same location as your character files.
+Some values are limited by the game and will be brought back inline once the game loads the save.
+Have fun.

 Currently supports modifying:
 * Player Name